Pinterest to Figma: The Only Direct Integration for Designers

 The same Pinterest to Figma workflow applies: extract in Chrome, paste in FigJam.
 The integration works identically across both tools.

-Tips for Optimizing Your Pinterest to Figma Workflow
+Tips for Getting the Most Out of Pinterest to Figma

-To get the most out of Pinpasta's Pinterest Figma integration, consider these workflow tips:
+To maximize the value of Pinpasta's Pinterest Figma integration, consider these workflow tips:

-Organize Pinterest Boards by Project: Create separate Pinterest boards for each client project or design direction.
+Organize Pinterest boards by project: Create separate Pinterest boards for each client project or design direction.
 When you're ready to build the moodboard in Figma, extract the relevant board in one batch rather than cherry-picking individual pins.
+This keeps your inspiration organized and your Figma workflow predictable.

-Use Figma Frames for Structure: Before pasting Pinterest images, set up labeled frames in Figma (e.g., "Color Palette," "Typography," "Photography Style").
+Use Figma frames for structure: Before pasting Pinterest images, set up labeled frames in Figma (e.g., "Color Palette," "Typography," "Photography Style").
 After pasting, drag images into their appropriate frames.
-This keeps large moodboards organized and client-ready.
+This keeps large moodboards organized and client-ready without post-paste scrambling.

-Curate First, Extract Later: Don't extract Pinterest boards prematurely.
+Curate first, extract later: Don't extract Pinterest boards prematurely.
 Spend time curating, refining, and removing weak references.
 A tight 30-image board is more valuable than a sprawling 100-image dump.
 Extract when your curation is finished.
+Quality over quantity.

-Upgrade to Pro for Large Boards: Pinpasta's free version caps extraction at 30 images per batch, which is fine for smaller projects.
-But if you're working with comprehensive research boards (100+ images), the Pro version's unlimited extraction is worth it. $29.99 lifetime is cheaper than the time you'd waste on manual downloading.
+Upgrade to Pro for large boards: Pinpasta's free version caps extraction at 30 images per batch, which is fine for smaller projects.
+But if you're working with comprehensive research boards or need to download entire Pinterest boards of 100+ images, the Pro version's unlimited extraction is worth it. $29.99 lifetime is cheaper than the time you'd waste on manual downloading.

 Image Quality and Resolution